evandroad/tutorials/markdown/adb-commands.md

 ## #9 Uninstalling app

+This command uninstalls an app from the device by passing the package.
 `adb uninstall com.myAppPackage`

+This command uninstalls an app from the device by passing the name.
 `adb uninstall <app .apk name>`

-Uninstall .apk withour deleting data
+Uninstall .apk without deleting data
 `adb uninstall -k <app .apk name>`

-`adb shell pm uninstall com.example.MyApp`

 Deletes all data associated with a package.
 `adb shell pm clear [package]`